-One of our favorite quotes from industry people came during a webinar PI Direct Link did with Jimmie Mesis at PI Magazine.
-When discussing price, one of the attendees said they could not afford $49 per month.
-Jimmie responded and told the investigator if he was unwilling to invest $49 per month in his business, it was time to find another job.
+One of our favorite quotes from industry people came during a webinar we did with Jimmie Mesis at PI Magazine.
+When discussing price, one of the attendees said they could not afford $19 per month.
+Jimmie responded and told the investigator if he was unwilling to invest $19 per month in his business, it was time to find another job.

-This is what we at PI Direct Link do.
+This is what we at CROSStrax do.
 Let us be your team of programmers and IT specialists.
 Let us show you how a case management system can make yesterday the last time you say “I don’t have enough cases.”

-Learn more about PI Direct Link at www.pidirectlink.com or email us at email@example.com
+Learn more about CROSStrax at www.crosstrax.co or email us at email@example.com

 Preparing a State Insurance Fraud Referral